confluentinc/live-labs/connectors-aws/dynamodb-redshift-s3/README.md

 ```
 > For detailed instructions refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-amazon-dynamo-db-sink.html)
 ---
-## <a name="step12"></a>Step 8: Enrich data streams with ksqlDB
+## <a name="step12"></a>Step 9: Enrich data streams with ksqlDB
 Now that you have data flowing through Confluent, you can now easily build stream processing applications using ksqlDB.
 You are able to continuously transform, enrich, join, and aggregate your data using simple SQL syntax.
 You can gain value from your data directly from Confluent in real-time.
 Also, ksqlDB is a fully managed service within Confluent Cloud with a 99.9% uptime SLA.
 You can now focus on developing services and building your data pipeline while letting Confluent manage your resources for you.

 With ksqlDB, you have the ability to leverage streams and tables from your topics in Confluent.
 A stream in ksqlDB is a topic with a schema and it records the history of what has happened in the world as a sequence of events.

 1. Navigate to confluent.cloud
-1. Use the left handside menu and go to the ksqlDB application you created at the beginning of the lab
+2. Use the left handside menu and go to the ksqlDB application you created at the beginning of the lab
 > You can interact with ksqlDB through the Editor.
 You can create a stream by using the CREATE STREAM statement and a table using the CREATE TABLE statement.
 If you’re interested in learning more about ksqlDB and the differences between streams and tables, I recommend reading these two blogs [here] (https://www.confluent.io/blog/kafka-streams-tables-part-3-event-processing-fundamentals/) and [here] (https://www.confluent.io/blog/how-real-time-stream-processing-works-with-ksqldb/) or watch ksqlDB 101 course on Confluent Developer [webiste] (https://developer.confluent.io/learn-kafka/ksqldb/intro/).

 To write streaming queries against topics, you will need to register the topics with ksqlDB as a stream and/or table.

-1. Create a ksqlDB stream from `ratings` topic
+3. Create a ksqlDB stream from `ratings` topic.

 `CREATE STREAM RATINGS_OG WITH (KAFKA_TOPIC='ratings', VALUE_FORMAT='AVRO');`

-1. Change **auto.offset.reset** to **Earliest** and see what's inside the `RATINGS_OG` stream by running the following query
+4. Change **auto.offset.reset** to **Earliest** and see what's inside the `RATINGS_OG` stream by running the following query.

 `SELECT * FROM RATINGS_OG EMIT CHANGES;`

-1. Create a new stream that doesn't include message from `test` channel.
+5. Create a new stream that doesn't include message from `test` channel.
 ```
 CREATE STREAM RATINGS_LIVE AS
     SELECT *